-2: Class presentation [20%]
+1: Class presentation [20%]

 Students should regard the class presentation as an opportunity to develop an important workplace skill as well as an opportunity to prepare a particular area of the unit in more detail.
 Marks for class presentations will be determined by the lecturer based upon their perception of the presentation as having achieved, or otherwise, its purpose (this purpose being to inform and interest the class, showing capability with the requisite area of the law and an ability to communicate and engage).
-Examples of the type of matters that may be comprised in any discretionary assessment of a presentation include: structure, clarity, content covered at the appropriate level, evidence of research, use of resources or aids, showing and engendering interest in the area, timing (particularly as to the duration of the presentation), currency of the material used, originality/creativity.
+Examples of the type of matters that may be comprised in any discretionary assessment of a presentation include: structure, clarity, content covered at the appropriate level, evidence of research, use of resources or aids, showing and engendering interest in the area, timing (particularly as to the duration of the presentation), currency of the material used, presence, originality/creativity.

-3: Mid-semester multiple-choice examination [20%]
+2: Mid-semester examination [20%]

-this will be held in the period 22nd to 25th September (the specific date and time will be advised in due course) - the exam will cover Lecture Area 1 to 5 inclusive - the exam will be marked electronically - your marks should be available within 2 weeks - your result (your mark) will be your feedback on your performance and will enable you to assess your progress - individual answer sheets will not be re-assessed and if you are unsure of certain aspects of the areas examined (Lecture Area 1 to 5 inclusive) you should re-read the relevant Topics in the texts and re-visit any practice questions attempted in tutorials - note that Lecture Areas 1 - 4 will not be re-examined in the final exam but Lecture Area 5 will - you will find that you become more confident with Directors issues in Lecture Areas 6 and 7 and this will reinforce the issues covered in Lecture Area 5 - if you do not perform as well as you would have liked (or merely want to improve your performance) you should: (a) ensure that you focus on your remaining tutorials, prepare prior to each tutorial and test your understanding by participating in class discussion; (b) ensure your notes are clear and concise (c) test your understanding of an area by simulating exam conditions, that is try to do questions without looking at books or notes; (d) because the final exam also includes multiplechoice questions practice understanding the concept behind their preparation by drafting your own questions; (e) read all material prescribed for each Lecture Area; (f) consult your tutor if, once you have completed the reading for an area, you have any questions.
+The specific date and time will be advised in due course - the exam will be drawn from the Lecture Areas covered to that date - the exam may include multiple-choice, problem or short answer questions - the style of the examination will be advised - if multiplechoice the exam may be marked electronically - your marks should be available within 2 weeks - your result (your mark) will be your feedback on your performance and will enable you to assess your progress - individual answer sheets will not be re-assessed and if you are unsure of certain aspects of the areas examined you should re-read the relevant Topics in the texts and re-visit any practice questions attempted - if you do not perform as well as you would have liked (or merely want to improve your performance) you should: (a) ensure that you focus on your remaining classes, prepare prior to each class and test your understanding by participating in class discussion; (b) ensure your notes are clear and concise (c) test your understanding of an area by simulating exam conditions, that is try to do questions without looking at books or notes; (d) because the final exam also includes multiple-choice questions practice understanding the concept behind their preparation by drafting your own questions; (e) read all material prescribed for each Lecture Area; (f) consult your lecturer if, once you have completed the reading for an area, you have any questions.

-4: Final exam [50%]
+4: Final exam [60%]

-This will be held at the conclusion of the unit in the formal examination period - the exam will cover Lecture Area 5 to 11 inclusive - the exam will include both problemstyle and multiple-choice questions - to succeed in this exam you will need to have a good grasp of the relevant unit content (the law), be able to analyse and distinguish between alternatives in multiple-choice questions and to be able to identify, analyse and resolve issues arising in a problem-solving format.
+This will be held at the conclusion of the unit in the formal examination period - the exam will include both problem-style and multiple-choice questions - to succeed in this exam you will need to have a good grasp of the relevant unit content (the law), be able to analyse and distinguish between alternatives in multiple-choice questions and to be able to identify, analyse and resolve issues arising in a problem-solving format.